lydiadanas/Data-310/MondayWeek3.md

     b.
 How would you assess the accuracy of each model?

+      I assessed the accuracy of the metro dataset through loss over epochs, and there was a lot of loss.
+The loss was in the thousands, and because of that I thought a graph wouldn't be useful since there's an absurd amount of loss, showing the model is not very accurate.
+      I assessed the accuracy of the iris dataset also through loss over epochs.
+It did slightly better than the metro dataset, probably because it has less features.
+However, my loss values were negative and I'm not exactly sure why or what that means.

     c.
 Are you using a different metric for each one?

-    d.
 Why is this so?

-    e.
-What is each one measuring?
+      Yes, because the metro dataset has mixed data types, and the iris dataset does not.